CustomTypeOne/LoopPatches/README.md

 * Enable the feature

 Loop will now automatically switch between Dosing Strategy of Temp Basal (less aggressive) when below that level to a Dosing Strategy of Automatic Bolus (more aggressive) when above that level.

+Pay attention next time glucose is Below the threshold to ensure that only Temp Basal increases are provided.

+### Example for Basal Lock

+**Be very careful with this one.
+If you set the Basal Lock Threshold too low, it will prevent Loop from restricting basal and can cause low glucose.**

+**Look for an opportunity, plan on focusing on your phone for 15 to 30 minutes.**

+1. Confirm that Closed Loop is enabled and Basal Lock is disabled
+1. Next time glucose has been elevated for a while and Loop has given enough insulin that a Temp Basal of 0 U/hr is being provided (raising your correction range can make this happen sooner but be sure to restore it when done testing)
+1. Type a value under iOS -> Settings -> Loop -> BASAL LOCK -> Basal Lock Threshold that is less than your current glucose
+1. Enable the BASAL LOCK feature
+1. Next CGM reading should indicate Loop restored scheduled basal
+1. Immediately, disable the feature and confirm that next CGM reading restores temp basal less than your scheduled basal
+    * If next CGM does not restore a low temp basal, you need to repeat the test (you can try raising your correction range temporarily, but then you have to remember to restore it)

+Now that you've confirmed the patch is working as desired:

+* Disable the feature
+* Modify the Switching BG Threshold to the desired value
+* Enable the feature

+Loop will not longer restrict basal when your glucose is higher than this threshold.
+Pay attention over the next few meals.

+**Start with 250 mg/dL (13.9 mmol/L) or higher**
+**Do not go below 200 mg/dL (11.1 mmol/L) without careful thought and observation**
+**If you notice an increase in lows, raise the threshold or disable the feature**

 ## (Optional) Examine Code Before Building